niccoloveltri/multifocus-sknmill/README.md

 ---

 The file [Main.agda](https://github.com/niccoloveltri/multifocus-sknmill/blob/main/code/Main.agda) imports the whole development.
-So far the formalization includes proofs of Theorem 1 and 2.
+The formalization includes proofs of Theorem 1 and 2.
+Code for the correctness of multi-focusing is in branch [mf-correctness](https://github.com/niccoloveltri/multifocus-sknmill/tree/mf-correctness).
+The correctness of maximal multi-focusing is work-in-progress.

 The code typechecks using Agda version 2.6.2.